belovedpearl/saltpearlnetwork/README.md

 * [Image Resizer](https://imageresizer.com/) - Used to achieve small dmension of image used.

 * [Watermark Image](https://www.iloveimg.com/watermark-image) - Used to apply watermark to images

+* [Favicon Generator](https://favicon.io/favicon-generator/) - Used to generate favicon used.